Taara-Sinh-Aatrey/Study-Material-Hosting-Platform/README.md

 # Study-Material-Hosting-Platform

 This project hosts study material like books, professor's notes, question papers and various other resources related to academics.

+## Features

 The project has following features:

-1 - One can search for the resources by the following parameter: author, semester, title, discipline 2 - Multiple search parameters can be provided simultaneously 3 - Bookmark important/favourite resources
+**Search**: One can search for the resources by the following parameter: author, semester, title, discipline **Multiple parameters**: Multiple search parameters can be provided simultaneously **Bookmark**: Bookmark important/favourite resources **Download/Upload**: Download and upload any resource
-4 - Option to download and upload resources